 3 Operational characteristics of radionavigation systems in the frequency band 31.8-33.4 GHz

+Aircraft radionavigation radars operating in the frequency band 31.8-33.4 GHz have two modes of operation in the first, aircraft radionavigation radars in the band 31.8-33.4 GHz operate continuously during flight and the second, the radionavigation radars operate only during approach on airports.

-Aircraft radionavigation radars in the band 31.8-33.4 GHz operate continuously during flight.
-This encompasses an altitude range of from just off the ground to approximately 30 000 feet (9 000 m).
+Mode 1: This mode encompasses an altitude range of from just off the ground to approximately 30 000 feet (9 000 m).
 Flight times can be up to six hours, and typically the majority of the time is spent en route, but some linger time at either the departure or destination points is expected.
 Up to 18 aircraft operating these radionavigation radars can be active in a small geographic area (i.e., separated by less than a kilometre from each other), though most often only 1-3 aircraft will be operating simultaneously together.

+Mode 2: The second mode encompasses an altitude range of from just off the ground to below 500 feet (150 m) nominally and a maximum at 1 000 feet (300 m).
+Flight times depend on the time spent on approach.
+For nominal use only one aircraft is using the radar on the same airport but in some cases, it could be considered two aircraft on the approach using such radars.

 4 Protection criteria